Government reports heightened terror threat

 WASHINGTON — The Department of Homeland Security issued an updated national terrorism bulletin Friday warning of continuing threats to the homeland from foreign and domestic terrorists, and from “individuals and groups engaged in grievance-based violence.”

 The bulletin — the third of its kind issued by the Biden administration — warned of the influence of online forums and social media in the spread of “violent extremist narratives,” including those suggesting resistance to COVID-19 restrictions and that the 2020 election was marked by fraud.
 The bulletin also mentioned the risk of “targeted violence” around the 20th anniversary of the Sept.
-11 attacks on New York and Washington and around religious holidays.
+11 attacks on New York and Washington, D.C., and around religious holidays.

 The publicly released bulletin followed DHS communications to state and local officials recently warning of potential violence that “may occur during August 2021” fueled by an “increasing but modest level of individuals calling for violence in response to the unsubstantiated claims of fraud related to the 2020 election fraud and the alleged ‘reinstatement”’ of former president Donald Trump.